The general education subject area objectives describe the context within which the student learning outcomes are achieved.

 Physical science courses provide instruction in the basic concepts, theories and terms of the scientific method in the context of the physical sciences.
 Courses focus on major scientific developments and their impacts on society, science and the environment, and the relevant processes that govern physical systems.
 Students will formulate empirically-testable hypotheses derived from the study of physical processes, apply logical reasoning skills through scientific criticism and argument, and apply techniques of discovery and critical thinking to evaluate outcomes of experiments.

-Social and Behavioral Sciences (S)
+Social Science (S)

 Social and behavioral science courses provide instruction in the history, key themes, principles, terminology, and underlying theory or methodologies used in the social and behavioral sciences.
 Students will learn to identify, describe and explain social institutions, structures or processes.
 These courses emphasize the effective application of accepted problem-solving techniques.
 Students will apply formal and informal qualitative or quantitative analysis to examine the processes and means by which individuals make personal and group decisions, as well as the evaluation of opinions, outcomes or human behavior.
 Students are expected to assess and analyze ethical perspectives in individual and societal decisions.